 Eric Cartman repeatedly insulted his friends, abused them (often brutally) and betrayed them just for the sheer joy of it.
-He also made at least two attempts to genocide a large group of the population, convinced women to have abortions for his own profit and, having arranged a couple murdered (one of which was his father), made them into a chili and fed it to their son.
+He also made at least two attempts to murder a large group of the population, convinced women to have abortions for his own profit and, having arranged to have a couple murdered (one of which was his father), made them into a chili and fed it to their son.
 But eating the skin of all the fried chicken was the last drop that finally prompted his friends to ignore him.
-Kyle even calls out that Cartman did a lot worse before.
+Kyle even mentions that Cartman did a lot worse before.

-Almost all the villains in Code Name Kids Next Door are built on this.
+Almost all the villains are built on this.
 Simple things most kids don't like doing such as homework, washing dishes, and eating vegetables are blown to world-destroying proportions.

 One episode featured a hardware store owner who wanted to eliminate two aviators who bought their plane parts from him.
 Why?
 Because they kept smudging his counter with chili.
 Disproportionate Retribution much?

 Danny Phantom, with the episode "The Ultimate Enemy."
 Danny cheats on a test, and what are the consequences?
 Not a detention, or a lecture, or auto-failing the test.
 Rather, circumstances make everyone he truly cared for (plus his English teacher) died, which also brought The Nasty Burger along with them in a horrendous explosion wich was caused by an exploded pack of hot sauce wich caused the boiler to leak which eventually caused said explosion which also took his family, his friends, and his english teacher along with it, and Danny's ghost half separating to became an Omnicidal Maniac with no humanity or morals whatsoever.